-The data classification process consists of a two-stage procedure [8].
-Firstly, the prototype vectors are obtained training the data of the aerobic phase using a SOM algorithm and then clustering them using a K-means algorithm (Fig. 6), see [9].
+The developed software tool carries out a clustering process which consists of a two-stage procedure [8] and is showed in Fig. 4.
+Firstly, the prototype vectors are obtained training the data of the aerobic phase using a SOM algorithm and then clustering them using a K-means algorithm, see [9].
 Ten clustering structures were obtained varying the predefined number of clusters.

 Finally, the best clustering structure between the ten structures, which have been obtained from the K-means algorithm, is selected using the Davies-Bouldin index [10].
-This index searches the model that minimizes the within-cluster distance and maximizes the between-clusters distance.
-The Davies-Bouldin index is suitable for evaluation of K-means partitioning, because it gives low values indicating good clustering results for spherical clusters.
-The best clustering structure is determined by the lowest value of the Davies-Bouldin index.
+This index searches the model that minimizes the within-cluster distance and maximizes the between-clusters distance and is calculated according equation 5, where s_i and s_j are the within-cluster distances of clusters i and j, d{ij} is the distance between clusters i and j and n_c is the number of clusters.